breadcat/blog.minskio.co.uk/content/quotes.md

 >The mask is heavy today? <!-- calibans war -->

+>Theoretical degree in physics <!-- fallout -->

 >The patron saint of putting up with idiots <!-- leviathan's fall -->

+>There can be only one <!-- highlander -->

+>There it is again.
+That funny feeling. <!-- bo burnham -->

+>There was blood in the kitchen, there was blood in the hall <!-- shivering truth -->

 >The things you own end up owning you <!-- fight club -->